-- John Byrne intended to have a character named Dreadface appear in the Next Men comic as an exaggeration of the type of name Marvel Comics gave characters.
+- John Byrne intended to have a character named Dreadface appear in the Next Men comic as an exaggeration of the type of names Marvel gave characters.
 A few months before the character was due to make his first appearance, an issue of Fantastic Four came out featuring a character called Dreadface.
 The Next Men character was hurriedly renamed.

 - A Batman/Punisher crossover introduced a villain who later turned up in Nightwing.
 The writers dealt with the "where I met this guy before" story by having Nightwing have a rare memory lapse about 'the other guy' ("Out-of-town psycho vigilante.
 Want to say 'the Puncturer'?")

 - Even if Word of God claims that a comic crossover is "In Continuity," the characters involved will never speak of it again for legal reasons.